gl-inet/docs-astrowarp/docs/quick_start/index.md

 ![](https://static.gl-inet.com/docs/astrowarp/quick_start/astrowarp_node_permission_setting.gif)

-**Notice:** when you try to connect a router to a cloud node, it means that the current router uses the cloud node as the aggregate VPN exit.
-Currently, only some servers support the aggregate VPN function.
+**Note:** When you try to connect a router to a cloud node, it means that the current router uses the cloud node as the VPN exit.

 #### Remove permissions